2021 Community Grant Recipients

 - Fill out the application on our Grant Application Page and submit directly.
 If you have difficulty accessing or filling out the form, please click here.

-- Download the Word doc and fill it out.
-Email the completed file as an attachment (in Word or converted to a pdf) to firstname.lastname@example.org with the subject line “2021 Grant Application.”
+- Download and complete this PDF.
+Email the completed file as an attachment to email@example.com with the subject line “2022 Grant Application.”
 Add your name and contact information in the body of the email.

-- Download the Word doc, fill it out, and mail a paper copy it to SI Davis, PO Box 472, Davis, CA 95617, Attn: Grant Applications.
+- Download and print the PDF, fill it out, and mail a paper copy it to SI Davis, PO Box 472, Davis, CA 95617, Attn: Grant Applications.

 Members of Soroptimist International of Davis change the lives of women and girls via our signature programs: the Live Your Dream award and Dream It, Be It career coaching and mentoring for high school girls.
 Watch the video from Soroptimist International of the Americas to learn more about the impact of our signature programs.